kakashysen/The-Swift-Make-It-Compile-Challenge/README.md

 if case .C(let s?)? = array.first {}
 ```

 What does it take to get this code to compile?
-The solutions are included in the playground.
+The solutions to every solved challenge are included in the playground.

 ## Motivation